mrigankvashist/100-Days-of-Java/README.md

 - ### GCD and LCM :
 Required to print the Greatest Common Divisor (GCD) and Lowest Common Multiple (LCM) of two numbers.

+- ### Prime Factorization :
+Display the prime factorization of a number

+- ### Pythagorean Triplet :
+You are required to check if a given set of numbers is a valid pythagorean triplet.